 To help you spot mild pest infestations early, be sure to regularly remove any dust from the leaves of your Philodendron Imperial Green with a damp cloth.

-Just Brought Your Plant Home?
+💚 Just Brought Your Plant Home?
 Read This

 Q. I Think I’ve Overwatered My Plant.
 What Should I Do?

 Just to clarify, overwatering isn’t a one-time scenario where you use a lot of water to water your plant.

-True overwatering is a long-term problem caused by many factors such as poor soil aeration, chronic underwatering combined with chronic overwatering and watering too frequently.
+True overwatering is a long-term problem caused by many factors such as poor soil aeration, chronic underwatering combined with chronic overwatering, and watering too frequently.

-If you’ve truely overwatered your plant, you’ll notice yellowing leaves, a pungent smell emitting from the lower layers of soil and root rot.
+If you’ve truely overwatered your plant, you’ll notice yellowing leaves, a pungent smell emitting from the lower layers of soil, and root rot.

 Q. My Philodendron’s Leaves Are Pale and Losing Color.
 What’s Wrong?

 Winter frosts or cooler temperatures can cause a pale color to show up on lower leaves first.
 Sometimes, you’ll spot black dots or speckles too.

-Low nutrition can also cause the same issue – if a plant isn’t receiving enough magnesium or calcium, it can lose its signature green colouring.
+Low nutrition can also cause the same issue – if a plant isn’t receiving enough magnesium or calcium, it can lose its signature green coloring.
 If you’re interested in the science behind plants, this is a condition known as chlorosis.

-By changing at least one of the factors above, you’ll see new growth bloom that glistening emerald green again.
+👉 What to Do: By changing at least one of the factors above, you’ll see new growth bloom that glistening emerald green again.

 Q. My Philodendron Has a Very Open and Leggy Appearance.
 What Can I Do?

-Legginess is always caused by a lighting issue, specially not enough of it.
-Move your plant to a brighter location to encourage new growth to form in a more compact and tight manner.
+👉 What to Do: Move your plant to a brighter location to encourage new growth to form in a more compact and tight manner.